Have you tried paddleboarding in London? We love it – here’s why it needs to be your new favourite hobby.

 The days of the sport being reserved for those who live in sunnier climates is long gone.
 Paddleboarding has been welcomed into the life of Londoners, and come rain or shine, we will enjoy it!

 The opportunities to SUP in the capital are enormous.
-Here are 10 of the best places for stand up paddleboarding, London.
+Here are 12 of the best places for London paddle boarding.

 Kew Bridge is one of the most popular spots in the whole of London for stand up paddleboarding.